Newport News Dodgers

-The Newport News Dodgers were a minor league baseball affiliate of the Brooklyn Dodgers between 1944 and 1955.
+The Newport News Dodgers were a minor league baseball affiliate of the Brooklyn Dodgers from 1944 to 1955.
 They played in the Piedmont League and were based in Newport News, Virginia.
-The teams played at Peninsula War Memorial Stadium on Pembroke Avenue in Hampton, Virginia.
-The stadium was built by Brooklyn Dodgers President Branch Rickey.
-The Dodgers played there from 1948-1955.
-Previously, Newport News teams played at Builders' Park on Warwick Road (1944-1947) and prior to that at a ballpark on Wickham Avenue on the East End of Newport News.
+The teams played at Peninsula War Memorial Stadium on Pembroke Avenue in Hampton, Virginia from 1948 to 1955.
+The stadium was built by Brooklyn Dodgers president Branch Rickey.
+Previously, Newport News teams played at Builders' Park on Warwick Road (1944–1947) and prior to that at a ballpark on Wickham Avenue on the East End of Newport News.
 The Piedmont League folded after the 1955 season, ending Newport News' franchise.

-Newport News won Piedmont League championships in 1946, 1948 and 1954.
+Newport News won Piedmont League championships in 1946, 1948, and 1954.